SSpeights/PowerShellGuide/get-powershell.md

 * [The stack overflow PowerShell domain](https://stackoverflow.com/tags/powershell/info)

 It's also important to mention that much help can be accessed from the command line!

+## Section targets

+* Understand how PowerShell is now distributed
+* Be able to download Powershell for your system